Ahhhh, the million dollar question….

 Market sentiment analysis determines whether the market is bullish or bearish on the current or future fundamental outlook.

-Fundamental factors shape sentiment, while technical analysis helps us visualize that sentiment and apply a framework for our trades.
+Fundamental factors shape sentiment, while technical analysis helps us visualize that sentiment and apply a framework to create our trade plans.

 Let me pull out that three-legged stool again just to emphasize the importance of all three types of analysis.

-Take out one or two legs of the stool and it's going to be shaky!
+Take out one or two legs of the stool and it’s going to be shaky, right?!

-In order to become a true forex master you will need to know how to effectively use these three types of analysis.
+In order to become a true forex master you will need to know how to effectively use these three types of forex market analysis.